Seven Pagodas of Mahabalipuram: European explorers

 Indian historian N. S. Ramaswami names Marco Polo as one of the earliest European visitors to Mahabalipuram.
 Polo left few details of his visit but did mark it on his Catalan Map of 1275 (Ramaswami, 210).

-Many Europeans later spoke of the Seven Pagodas following travelers to their colonies in India.
+Many Europeans later spoke of the Seven Pagodas following travellers to their colonies in India.
 The first to write of them was John Goldingham, an English astronomer living in Madras in the late 18th and early 19th centuries.
 He wrote an account of his visit and the legend in 1798, which was later collected by Mark William Carr in his 1869 book Descriptive and Historical Papers Relating to the Seven Pagodas on the Coromandel Coast.
 Goldingham mainly described art, statues, and inscriptions found throughout the archaeological site at Mahabalipuram.
 He copied many of the inscriptions by hand and included them in his essay.
 Goldingham interprets most of the signs as picture-symbols, and discusses what meaning their shapes may have (Goldingham, 30-43).
 Benjamin Guy Babington, author of another essay in the same volume, identified several of the figures in Goldingham's copied inscriptions as Telugu letters (Goldingham, 43).
 Babington's note on the text is included as a footnote to Goldingham's work.

 In 1914, British writer J.W.
 Coombes related the common European belief on the origin of the pagoda legend.
 According to him, the pagodas once stood on the edge of the shore, and their copper domes reflected sunlight and served as a nautical landmark.
 He claims that modern people do not know for sure how many pagodas once existed.
 He believes that the number was close to seven (Coombes, 27).

-N. S. Ramaswami places much of the responsibility for the myth's European propagation on the poet Robert Southey, who mentioned it in his poem "The Curse of Kehama," published in 1810 (Ramaswami, 205).
+N. S. Ramaswami places much of the responsibility for the legend's European propagation on the poet Robert Southey, who mentioned it in his poem "The Curse of Kehama," published in 1810 (Ramaswami, 205).
 He refers to the city by another of its popular names, Bali.
 In his poem, Southey clearly states that more than one of the Seven Pagodas is visible (See stanza 4).
 Southey told romantic tales of many cultures around the world, including India, Rome, Portugal, Paraguay, and Native American tribes, all of which were based on accounts of others' travels, and his own imagination.
-"The Curse of Kehama" certainly played a role in rising Orientalism.
+"The Curse of Kehama" certainly played a role in rising European fascination with the legend.

 Ramaswami's words for European explorers are not entirely negative.
-He notes that, before Europeans began to visit South India toward the beginning of the British Raj, many of the smaller monuments at Mahabalipuram were partially or entirely covered with sand.
-The colonizers and their families played an important role in uncovering the archaeological site in their free time.
+He notes that, before Europeans began to visit Southern India toward the beginning of the British Raj, many of the smaller monuments at Mahabalipuram were partially or entirely covered with sand.
+The Europeans and their families played an important role in uncovering the archaeological sites in their free time.
 Once early English archaeologists realized the extent and beauty of the site, toward the end of the 18th century, they appointed experienced antiquarians such as Colin Mackenzie to preside over the dig (Ramaswami, 210).